ga4gh/va-spec/docs/source/introduction.rst

 #. `A Foundational Core Information Model <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
 This model, which is based on the SEPIO Framework, establishes a shared understanding of fundamental terms, concepts, and modeling patterns, and provides a foundation on which standard models for specific types of statements about molecular variation are built.

-#. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Core Information Model, which describe specific types of statements made about molecular variation (e.g. 'Variant Pathogenicity Statements').
+#. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Core Information Model, which describe specific types of statements made about molecular variation (e.g. a `Variant Pathogenicity Statement <https://va-ga4gh.readthedocs.io/en/stable/standard-profiles/statement-profiles.html#variant-pathogenicity-statement>`_).
 These models are provided in machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community.

 #. `A Modeling Framework <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_:  A profiling methodology and tooling support to guide VA and external developers in executing the profiling process.
 This framework allows community adopters can build profiles for new statement types, or extend existing profiles - supporting an implementation-led approach that drives VA standards development.